syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 # Convert HTML to PDF file in Blazor

-The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Blazor.
+The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Blazor application.

 ## Steps to convert HTML to PDF in Blazor application